 - Share Early, Share Often

 If you have an idea for an improvement, new feature, performance enhancement, or anything else of that nature, be quick to share it.
-Be proud of your idea and get it out there on the e-mail list or IRC channel.
+Be proud of your idea and get it out there on the e-mail list or chat channel.
 Be open to questions and ideas that others may have.
 As you work out your ideas and implementations, share your progress and approach often.
 Ask for advice and feedback.
 There are many smart and dedicated people in the Tiki Community who love to help.
 Documenting what you are doing on Tiki.org keeps others up to date with changes.
 You are encouraged to create a wiki page for your idea so others can comment.
 Create a showcase site to show off your work in progress.
-Once it basically works and the community likes it, commit your code to SVN.
-Yes, it may be imperfect, nevertheless by following the maxim of Release Early, Release Often others are more able to help with development and debugging.
+Make a draft merge request to show the community you are going in a certain direction.
+Yes, it may be incomplete, nevertheless, by following the maxim of Release Early, Release Often others are more able to help with development and debugging.

-One BIG caution: Don't commit sweeping or wide-reaching changes to SVN until there is community consensus or at least approval from one or more of the project administrators.
+One BIG caution: Don't commit or accept merge requests for sweeping or wide-reaching changes until there is community consensus or at least approval from one or more of the project administrators.
 They are those who have that designation in the list of developers.
-Checking with others is the right way to develop code and helps us to avoid really screwing up other people's lives and projects.
+Checking with others is the right way to develop code and helps us to avoid screwing up other people's lives and projects.
 When in doubt, communicate!
-This could be on IRC, by email, or some other agreed upon method.
+This could be in the chat, by email, or by some other agreed upon method.
 For sweeping changes, it's encouraged to use an Experimental Branch, which can be merged to trunk later.

 - Make It Optional